6temes/kamal_test/.github/DEPLOYMENT_SECRETS.md

 ## Troubleshooting

-- If deployment fails with SSH errors, verify the GITHUB_ACTIONS_DEPLOY_KEY is correct
+- If deployment fails with SSH errors, verify the DEPLOY_SSH_KEY is correct
 - If registry authentication fails, ensure GHCR_PAT has the correct permissions
 - Check that SERVER_IP is correct and the server is accessible
 - Verify all environment variables match between local `.envrc` and GitHub secrets